Heart of Midlothian F.C.: Tommy Walker's managerial era

-Latter 20th century
+Later 20th century

 The highlight of the late 60s was the run to the 1968 Scottish Cup Final when they lost 3–1 to George Farm's Dunfermline Athletic.
 The players of greatest note in the late sixties were Jim Cruickshank, Alan Anderson and Donald Ford with Drew Busby joining the three in the 1970s.
 The high point of the 1970s was another run to the Scottish Cup Final.
 In 1975–76 they again lost 3–1 in the final this time to Rangers.
 After the advent of the ten team Premier Division in 1975, Hearts were subsequently relegated for the first time in 1977.
 This began a sequence of yo-yoing between the Premier League and First Division six times in seven seasons.

 On 25 May 1981, 34-year-old Wallace Mercer became chairman after buying a controlling interest in Hearts for £265,000.
 Hearts had just been relegated from the top flight for the third time in five seasons.
 The following December (1981), Mercer promoted Alex MacDonald to be Player-Manager.
 At the end of the 1982–83 season, Hearts were promoted back to the top flight.
 This marked an upturn in their fortunes to rejoin the more competitive clubs in Scotland's top flight.
 The 1985–86 season was their best since 1965.
 The league campaign started with the loss of five of the first eight games.
 From there the club went on a 27-game unbeaten league run, reaching the top of the league on 21 December after a 1–0 win at St Mirren.